VelascoL/VelascoL.github.io/_pages/fun.md

 My friends and I like to solve [cryptic crosswords](https://en.wikipedia.org/wiki/Cryptic_crossword).

-Here is an archive of completed cryptics from the Sydney Herald.
+Here is an archive of completed cryptics from the Sydney Herald organized by author.

 This collection exists in physical form in my office PMA 12.146.
 See it for yourself before it goes on loan to the Met!